Arrive January 18 and depart January 25, 2016.

 During the week we will take part in village festivals that happen only this time of year, meet indigenous Maya families who are back strap loom weavers and embroiderers, visit historic sites, markets, folk healers and mystics.
 We offer you an amazing ethnographic travel photography experience that is centered in this compact, magical town where wide avenues are for pedestrians only.
 Our out-of-town travels take us to San Lorenzo Zinacantan, Chiapa de Corso for the Parachicos Festival and San Juan Chamula.

 We are on location with photographer/instructor Matt Nager to create powerful photographs.
-You are welcome to use any camera you are comfortable with: basic point-and-shoot to iPhone to DSLR.
+You are welcome to use any camera you are comfortable with: basic point-and-shoot, mirrorless, iPhone or DSLR.
 Our emphasis is on the photographer-subject relationship and good composition, finding the best subject and knowing how to interact with them, capturing a sense of place with interest and an innovative eye.
-We also cover DSLR camera basics, how to use manual settings, and offer optional coaching on photo editing using Lightroom.
+We also cover some DSLR camera basics, how to use manual settings, and offer optional coaching on photo editing using Lightroom.

 Who should attend?
 The workshop is for all levels of photographers including beginners.
 We strip down often overly complicated conditions to bring the photographer face-to-face with the subject.
 We practice both impromptu street photography and classic pre-arranged portrait sessions.
 We will also cover landscape, architecture and general travel photography.